-Complete order of the 2017 NBA draft
+Complete Order of the 2017 NBA draft

-Here is the complete draft order of the 2017 NBA draft, which will be held on June 22 from the Barclays Center in Brooklyn, New York.
+Here is an updated look at the draft order for the 2017 NBA draft, which will take place June 22 at the Barclays Center in Brooklyn, New York.

-This year, 64 underclassmen officially signed with agents to enter the draft, and there also will be 10 international players eligible as well.
+The Philadelphia 76ers recently swapped first-round picks with the Boston Celtics as part of a trade between the teams, meaning the first four picks in the draft will be in the same order as last year.

-The two teams who played in the NBA Finals, the Golden State Warriors and Cleveland Cavaliers, do not have a single pick in this year's draft.
-Los Angeles Clippers also don't have a pick in the draft.
+The Los Angeles Lakers are expected to have three picks in the first round, pending a trade with the Brooklyn Nets.
+The Sixers have the most picks in the draft with five, four of which are in the second round.

 2. Los Angeles Lakers